FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 referred to as SUT noise, even if the effects are not as unpredictable as what other engineering disciplines call noise.

-DUT can also exhibit fluctuating performance itself, for reasons not related to the rest of SUT.
-For example due to pauses in execution as needed for internal stateful processing.
+A DUT can also exhibit fluctuating performance itself, for reasons not related to the rest of SUT.
+For example, this can be due to pauses in execution as needed for internal stateful processing.
 In many cases this may be an expected per-design behavior, as it would be observable even in a hypothetical scenario where all sources of SUT noise are eliminated.
 Such behavior affects trial results in a way similar to SUT noise.
-As the two phenomenons are hard to distinguish, in this document the term 'noise' is used to encompass both the internal performance fluctuations of the DUT and the genuine noise of the SUT.
+As the two phenomena are hard to distinguish, in this document the term 'noise' is used to encompass both the internal performance fluctuations of the DUT and the genuine noise of the SUT.